andreasbm/router-slot/README.md

 ]);
 ```

-You may want to wrap the above in a `whenDefined` callback.
+You may want to wrap the above in a `whenDefined` callback to ensure the `router-component` exists before using its logic.

 ```javascript
 customElements.whenDefined("router-component").then(async () => {